 Now that you have regular content posting automatically to your account, it’s time to grow your fan base faster.
 Just by having consistent content, you will have a stream of organic growth, but to grow quickly, you’ll need to follow/unfollow accounts.
 Now before you freak out, it’s not as menacing as it seems.

 I look for accounts that have an equal amount of followers/followed ratio.
 This means that most of the people will follow back.
-I have a three topic rule, three pinpointed topics that I try to keep my content focused on.
-I only follow those who match at least one of my three topics, thus keeping my Twitter feed relevant and focused.
-I follow new people all throughout the week.
-I actually follow people during commercials while catching up on my favorite TV shows.
+I have a three topic rule, I only follow those who match at least one of my three topics, thus keeping my Twitter feed relevant and focused.
+I follow new people all throughout the week, normally during commercials while catching up on my favorite TV shows.
 Over the weekend, I unfollow anyone who has not followed me back.
 I use the app Crowdfire for this because it also works with Instagram.
 However, Twitter actually shows you who is following you back.
 If you want a free way to check, login to Twitter on a computer (not available via mobile) and go to your following list.
 It shows on each account if they “FOLLOW YOU”.
 You can simply click the follow button to unfollow anyone who isn’t reciprocating.